 Moving outward from the core, we implement security at the cluster level.
 Recently, Mirantis expanded our FIPS 140-2 validation with encryption modules licensed for Mirantis Kubernetes Engine, our container management platform, and k0s, a lightweight open source Kubernetes distribution.
 By implementing FIPS 140-2 at the orchestration layer, we also protect any operation that involves a cluster action, such as deploying applications with Kubernetes or Swarm, scaling clusters, managing and deploying private images, etc.

 Many of our customers need to achieve FIPS 140-2 certification for their entire solution stack, so integrating the already FIPS-validated Mirantis products makes their own certification process easier.
 Having FIPS 140-2 validation for k0s is especially important for edge computing and IoT use cases, to provide high security at remote locations with a small footprint.

 As you expand further towards the outer layers of the onion, then DISA STIG provides a set of rules that should be followed to secure a cloud native deployment from a more holistic approach.
 DISA STIG factors in the entire implementation of your cloud solution, including your adherence to best practices, the processes you use to govern operations, and how you secure your software supply chain.

 So if you’re concerned about protecting your Kubernetes or Swarm deployments, Mirantis Cloud Native Platform has got you covered on multiple fronts, ranging from the core of container operations to the orchestration layer to the implementation as a whole.

-To learn more about FIPS 140-2 and DISA STIG, we invite you to join Mirantis security expert Bryan Langston on Tuesday, August 31 for a webinar, Real Verifiable Security.
+To learn more about FIPS 140-2 and DISA STIG, watch a webinar recording featuring Mirantis security expert Bryan Langston, Real Verifiable Security.